wigahluk/telescopejs/README.md

 Putting all together means to take the stream of evolutions and scan through it providing an initial state value as a seed (this value may come from a database or simply be a default state).
 And this is what a _telescope_ is: a convenient wrapper for a stream of evolutions so we can convert them into a stream of values.

 The second part of this story is about how we can interact with these _telescopes_ and how we can create new ones from existing ones.
 That is, how can we create a world that _telescopes_ can inhabit?

-## Telescope and React

-Explain how to use Telescope, or at least how we think it can be used.

-## Telescope and Angular

-Same as above but for Angular.

 ## Lenses